 Friends of the Center

 A friend of the Center is any nonmember who wishes to attend sittings and certain other Zen Center functions.
-In order to become a friend of the Center, one must take the minimal training available on Tuesday evenings.
+In order to become a friend of the Center, one must take the minimal introductory training available on two weeknights a month.
 The training may be reviewed as many times as desired and friends are encouraged to do so.
 Following the instruction a friend is welcome to join all scheduled open meditations, ceremonies and social activities.
 This includes morning and evening sittings, Sunday teishos, Dharma talks, talk and discussion, question & answer, chanting and other services and ceremonies.